 - Those responsible for school governance play an active role in ensuring that equity and equality are promoted in their schools and that inequalities are addressed, including appointing a member with specific responsibility for equality.

 - Teachers teach physics and science in an inclusive way that promotes a positive, contemporary view of physics and portrays physicists from a wide range of backgrounds including the underrepresented and underserved groups.

 - All young people and their parents and carers receive a high standard of careers advice that includes physics-related career options and promotes studying physics beyond age 16.

 - More young people from underserved groups benefit from learning outside the classroom, such as in science or STEM clubs.

 To see the schools that are supporting the manifesto for change please click here.

-You can stop these updates at any time by clicking the unsubscribe link in your emails or emailing us at [email protected].
-We take your privacy seriously and are committed to protecting the personal information you share with us.
-For more details about how we handle your personal information, please see our Privacy Notice.
+You can stop these updates any time by clicking the unsubscribe link in our emails or by emailing us at [email protected].
+We take your privacy seriously and are committed to protecting your personal information.
+For more details about how we do see this, please see our Privacy Notice.

 Terms and conditions: